venkatamamidibathula/CKA/README.md

 Execute the command **kubeadm plan** which lists all the components that gets upgraded and components that will be upgraded manually.

+Upgrade the controlplane components to exact version v1.27.0

+**apt update**
+This will update the package lists from the software repository.

+**apt-get install kubeadm=1.27.0-00**
+This will install the kubeadm version 1.27.0

+**kubeadm upgrade apply v1.27.0**
+This will upgrade Kubernetes controlplane node.

+**apt-get install kubelet=1.27.0-00**
+This will update the kubelet with the version 1.27.0

+**systemctl daemon-reload**
+**systemctl restart kubelet**
+You may need to reload the daemon and restart kubelet service after it has been upgraded.